Tutor Perini (NYSE:TPC) Releases FY 2021 Earnings Guidance

 Tutor Perini (NYSE:TPC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.800-$2.200 for the period, compared to the Thomson Reuters consensus estimate of $2.010.
 The company issued revenue guidance of -.

-Tutor Perini (NYSE:TPC) last released its quarterly earnings data on Wednesday, August 4th.
-The construction company reported $0.61 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.51 by $0.10.
-Tutor Perini had a return on equity of 7.67% and a net margin of 2.29%.
-As a group, research analysts forecast that Tutor Perini will post 2.09 EPS for the current fiscal year.
+Tutor Perini (NYSE:TPC) last announced its quarterly earnings data on Wednesday, August 4th.
+The construction company reported $0.61 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.51 by $0.10.
+Tutor Perini had a net margin of 2.29% and a return on equity of 7.67%.
+As a group, equities research analysts expect that Tutor Perini will post 2.09 EPS for the current year.

-A hedge fund recently raised its stake in Tutor Perini stock.
-Millennium Management LLC lifted its position in shares of Tutor Perini Co.
-(NYSE:TPC) by 71.0% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 18,348 shares of the construction company’s stock after acquiring an additional 7,620 shares during the quarter.
+An institutional investor recently raised its position in Tutor Perini stock.
+Millennium Management LLC grew its position in Tutor Perini Co.
+(NYSE:TPC) by 71.0% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 18,348 shares of the construction company’s stock after purchasing an additional 7,620 shares during the quarter.
 Millennium Management LLC’s holdings in Tutor Perini were worth $254,000 at the end of the most recent reporting period.
-63.75% of the stock is owned by institutional investors and hedge funds.
+63.75% of the stock is owned by hedge funds and other institutional investors.

 Tutor Perini Corp. engages in the provision of construction services.
 It operates though the following business segments: Civil, Building, and Specialty Contractors.
 The Civil segment specializes in public works construction and the replacement and reconstruction of infrastructure across the major geographic regions of the United States.